mhutton86/fullstack-build-project/README.md

 - pass
 - gnupg2
 - awscli (configuration at ~jenkins/.aws/config & ~jenkins/.aws/credentials)
-- kubectl (configuration at ~jenkins/.kube/config, ID: kubeconfig)
+- kubectl (configuration at ~jenkins/.kube/config)

 # References
 1. This article was used for creating Rails, Sidekiq, and Postgres environment on docker